bigbinary/neeto-deploy-amazon-eks-ami/README.md

 ## 👷 Building the AMI

+First edit the [files/docker-daemon.json](/files/docker-daemon.json) file and add the ClusterIP of your docker registry service that you want to mark as an insecure registry.
+You can edit any other file as required and follow the rest of the steps to build the image.
+Once you run `make 1.23`, the image would be compiled and pushed to your AWS account automatically based on the credentials that you have set in your local machine.

 A Makefile is provided to build the Amazon EKS Worker AMI, but it is just a small wrapper around invoking Packer directly.
 You can initiate the build process by running the following command in the root of this repository: